dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 5. You are ready to use the FPV View app.

-### 7. Checking the result of FPV View
+### 7. Checking your results
 If you can see the live video stream in the app, congratulations!
-You can now move on to the Part 2 of the tutorial:
+You've succesfully implemented a First Person View!
 ![runAppScreenShot](https://github.com/dji-sdk/Mobile-SDK-Tutorial/raw/master/Android-FPVDemo/en/images/runAppScreenShot.png)

 ### 8. Where to Go From Here?